aimms/how-to/Articles/362/362-planning-support.rst

 with a practical approach of using these features.

-The running example of this article is an application whereby the multi time zone aspect surfaces in each of the three pillars of application building.
+The running example of this article is an application whereby the multi time zone aspect surfaces in each pillar of application building.

-definition
+Definition
 -----------

 A multi timezone application is an application whereby